10 Years Building Web Apps

 - TypeScript strict mode: no

-, real guards, exhaustive checks. - Shared ESLint config for consistency.
+any, real guards, exhaustive checks. - Shared ESLint config for consistency.

 - Test only where failure is expensive.